Fnatic vs Wolves - Valorant Masters Toronto 2025 Lower Final: Prediction, where to watch, and more

-Fnatic vs Wolves: Who will win the Lower Final of Valorant Masters Toronto 2025?
+Paper Rex vs Fnatic: Who will win the Grand Final of Valorant Masters Toronto 2025?

 Head-to-head